bones-bones/denjuu-crawl/README.md

 -   [ ] decided which telefang to pull info from
 -   [ ] load all items
 -   [ ] load all moves
+-   [ ] dispatch alerts telling the user if there are browser issues

 Battle